varunbln/Spawners/README.md

 - API Methods to exempt entities like Bosses from stacking
 - Mobs spawned by the plugin can be either one-shot or have vanilla behavior
 - Ability to unstack any number of Spawners from a Stack
+- Customizable drops for spawners
-- Basic implementation for looting drops.
+- Customizable nametag for stacked mobs
+- Toggle mob nametags on/off
+- Ability to set a max number of mobs in a stack
 # Planned Additions
 - [x] Register Mobs via the plugin itself
 - [ ] Allow custom entities to be used in the Spawner
 - [x] Allow removing of a specific number of Spawners from a Stacked Spawner
 - [x] Config to modify plugin messages
 - [x] Allow modifying base spawn rate for Spawners
-- [ ] Configurable Mob Drops
+- [x] Configurable Mob Drops
 - [ ] Revamp Mob Stacker and make it cleaner
 - [x] Allow toggling XP Drops for Mobs
 - [ ] Spawner Shop with configurable prices
-- [ ] Set Mob Experience drops correctly
+- [x] Set Mob Experience drops correctly
 - [x] Implement Looting Enchantment
 - [x] Autostack spawners when placed near another spawner of the same type
 - [x] Allow changing of the entity scale within the Spawner